-When Nissan designs a sedan, they go above and beyond to provide drivers with the best of the best in terms of power, advanced technology, and safety features.
+When Nissan designs a sedan, they strive to provide drivers with a proficient performance, advanced technology, and supportive safety features.
 For drivers, that means you can count on every Nissan model to deliver in all these areas and more.

-However, for shoppers in Mobile, Prichard, and Saraland, it means deciding between the 2018 Nissan Altima and the 2018 Nissan Maxima.
+For shoppers in Mobile, Prichard, and Saraland, it means deciding between the 2019 Nissan Altima and the 2019 Nissan Maxima.
 To help you make this decision, we at Nissan of Mobile have put together this comparison.
 We'll start off by looking at what makes these powerful sedans move.

-The latter engine is the only available engine for the 2018 Maxima's five-trim lineup.
-However, this engine in the Maxima gifts drivers with a best-in-class1 standard 300 horsepower.
-You won't get quite this much power output in the Altima, but you will get an impressive EPA-estimated 27 city/38 highway MPG2 instead.
+The 2019 Maxima model's entire 6-trim lineup is available with the 3.5-liter DOHC V6 engine.
+This engine gifts Maxima drivers with 300 horsepower.
+You won't get quite this much power output in the Altima, but you will get an impressive EPA-estimated 28 city and 39 highway MPG instead.*

 Altima vs Maxima: Technology Features

-Since both the 2018 Altima and the 2018 Maxima are Nissan vehicles, they both come standardly equipped with the advanced NissanConnect® infotainment system.
+Since both the 2019 Altima and the 2019 Maxima are Nissan vehicles, they both come standard with the advanced NissanConnect® infotainment system.
 This system lives in the front dash of both vehicles for easy accessibility and visibility, and comes equipped with a battery of convenience and entertainment features.

 The standard hands-free text messaging and hands-free phone system allow you to stay in touch without ever touching your phone.
 Use voice commands to safely make phone calls or send text messages without taking your eyes off the road.

-To try them out for yourself, reach out to us at Nissan of Mobile.
-We'd be happy to schedule you for a test drive in one or both vehicles today!
+To try them out for yourself, you can contact us at Nissan of Mobile.
+We'd be happy to schedule you for a test drive in both vehicles today!